-'''

-It was possible to store a 31-character string in a VARCHAR(25) column.

-(CORE-3373)

-fixed by A. dos Santos Fernandes

-Field position would be wrong after ALTER POSITION.

-(CORE-2932)

-fixed by A. dos Santos Fernandes

-~ ~ ~

-Page-level "lock conversion denied" or "lock denied" errors could occur under high load

-(CORE-2848)

-when no deadlocks were apparent.

-fixed by V. Khorsun

-COUNT (DISTINCT ...) was too slow.

-(CORE-214)

-fixed by D. Yemanov

-Server Crashes

-(CORE-4766)

-An access violation would occur on an attempt to manage the users list using EXECUTE

-STATEMENT on behalf of a non-SYSDBA user having the RDB$ADMIN role.

-fixed by V. Khorsun

-(CORE-4705)

-Superclassic would crash at disconnect after running EXECUTE STATEMENT as noncurrent user.

-fixed by D. Yemanov

-~ ~ ~

-Infinite mutual stored procedure calls were causing the server to crash instead of returning

-the appropriate error, "Too many concurrent executions of the same request".

-fixed by V. Khorsun

-The server would bugcheck or crash on an exception in a calculated index.

-(CORE-4075)

-fixed by D. Yemanov

-The application would crash after calling fork() in a process using libfbembed.so.

-(CORE-3632)

-'''

-'''

-fixed by A. Peshkov

-'''

-'''

-(CORE-4795)

-fbclient was executing the event callback function twice.

-fixed by A. Peshkov

-~ ~ ~

-(CORE-4794)

-isc_cancel_events() was returning the error "invalid events id (handle) (code: 335545021)"

-if an event was no longer queued.

-fixed by A. Peshkov

-The Superclassic server could hang when receiving a network packet.

-(CORE-4788)

-fixed by A. Peshkov

-~ ~ ~

-Bad op_execute packet would kill the server.

-(CORE-4785)

-fixed by A. Peshkov

-(CORE-4756)

-Events were broken in Firebird 3.

-fixed by A. Peshkov

-(CORE-4646)

-Attachment would fail when using LegacyAuth on the server and the default configuration

-on the client.

-fixed by A. Peshkov

-~ ~ ~

-Linux servers could reject connections with a transliteration error.

-(CORE-4639)

-fixed by D. Yemanov

-~ ~ ~

-(CORE-4471)

-The Legacy_Auth plugin would not connect from a FB3 to a FB2.5 server when tried

-after Win_Sspi.

-fixed by A. Peshkov

-'''

-'''

-isql

-'''

-(CORE-4782) SHOW TABLE command in isql would fail when the table contained a field with Unicode collation in its DDL.

-(CORE-4706) isql was padding BLOB columns wrongly when the column alias had more than 17 characters.

-(CORE-4578) In isql, INPUT files were not being properly closed.

-(CORE-4503) In isql, the command SHOW USERS would display only the current user.

-(CORE-4259) The call to setlocale(LC\CTYPE, '''') should not be made in isql for Windows.
+(CORE-2932) - Field position would be wrong after ALTER POSITION.

+(CORE-2848) - Page-level "lock conversion denied" or "lock denied" errors could occur under high load when no deadlocks were apparent.

+(CORE-214) - COUNT (DISTINCT ...) was too slow.

+(CORE-4766) - An access violation would occur on an attempt to manage the users list using EXECUTE STATEMENT on behalf of a non-SYSDBA user having the RDB\$ADMIN role.

+(CORE-4705) - Superclassic would crash at disconnect after running EXECUTE STATEMENT as non-current user.

+(CORE-4653) - Infinite mutual stored procedure calls were causing the server to crash instead of returning the appropriate error, "Too many concurrent executions of the same request".

+(CORE-4075) - The server would bugcheck or crash on an exception in a calculated index.

+(CORE-3632) - The application would crash after calling fork() in a process using libfbembed.so.

+(CORE-4795) - fbclient was executing the event callback function twice.

+(CORE-4794)-isc\cancel\events() was returning the error "invalid events id (handle) (code: 335545021)" if an event was no longer queued.

+(CORE-4788) - The Superclassic server could hang when receiving a network packet.

+(CORE-4785) - Bad op\execute packet would kill the server.

+(CORE-4756) - Events were broken in Firebird 3.

+(CORE-4646) - Attachment would fail when using LegacyAuth on the server and the default configuration on the client.

+(CORE-4639) - Linux servers could reject connections with a transliteration error.

+(CORE-4471) - The Legacy\Auth plugin would not connect from a FB3 to a FB2.5 server when tried after Win\Sspi.

+(CORE-4782) - SHOW TABLE command in isql would fail when the table contained a field with Unicode collation in its DDL.

+(CORE-4706)-isql was padding BLOB columns wrongly when the column alias had more than 17 characters.

+(CORE-4578) - In isql, INPUT files were not being properly closed.

+(CORE-4503) - In isql, the command SHOW USERS would display only the current user.

+(CORE-4259) - The call to setlocale(LC\CTYPE, "") should not be made in isql for Windows.